-Create content that is useful and relevant to your customers.
-Incorporate this technique to overcome the challenges of outbound marketing.
-An ideal way to produce relevant content is to analyze your past strategies and metrics.
+You must create content that is useful and relevant to your customers, then try to get them in front of the right people at the right time to overcome the above-mentioned challenges of outbound marketing.
+An essential way to produce relevant content is to analyze your past strategies and campaigns’ performance metrics.

 If you want to provide the right information to the customers with your outbound marketing tactics, segment your audience.
 Make sure to reach the right audience at the right time.

 Do your research on where your potential customers find information and how they consume it.
-This strategy will help you place the ads where there are more chances to meet your ideal customers.
+This strategy will help with your marketing performance significantly.

 4. Only contact people who want to be contacted

-Admit it or not, we don’t like making and receiving cold calling.
 Make sure to contact only those who want to be contacted.
-Contact only those who are recently engaged on your website and other marketing channels.
+You should only contact those who are recently engaged on your website and other marketing channels.

-Calling everyone will waste your and their time.
-One thing to keep in mind is to contact those who have shown a significant amount of interest.
-Use your phone to draw in the customers, not scare them off.
+One thing to keep in mind is to contact those that have shown a significant amount of interest.
+Use your resources to draw in the customers, not scare them off.

 5. Track the performance metrics and optimize your outbound marketing campaigns continuously